 Introducing Digital Interactive Notebooks

-Typically, I introduce the app Book Creator to my teachers who have iPads in their classroom.
+Typically, I introduce the app Book Creator to my teachers who have iPads in their classrooms.
 I love this app because students can add audio, video, images, and text to create an interactive notebook for any subject.
 The finished product can then export as a pdf, video, or iBook.
 It is AWESOME!

 However, most teachers have Chromebooks or laptops.
 There is a free online version of Book Creator.
 Teachers have access to 1 library with up to 40 books for students to create.
 Book Creator is an excellent option, but you may not have the money to spend to upgrade.
-Your best bet is to use the readily available software.
+Your best bet is to use readily available software.

 Here is My Solution